mariusortiz/kaspadash/README.md

 Check the expected future price with the current power law parameters.

 ## Risk Visualizer
 Propriety metric on how far away from the expected value the price is trading.
-Not repainted (!)
+Not repainted (!).
+To visualize the current risk, code from [Bitcoin Raven](https://github.com/BitcoinRaven/Bitcoin-Risk-Metric-V2) was used.

 ## Trend predictor
 Random forrest classifier trying to predict how likely it is, that price of KAS will close above 20 SMA in 5 days.